reallydontask/reallydontask.github.io/docs/_posts/2023-07-30-fraud-doesnt-raise-premium.markdown

 I just find it annoying that the profits of the companies are never mentioned as nobody would bat an eyelid* about company profits but everybody cares about their premiums.

-\* Would somebody think about the pension funds?
+\* Would somebody think of the pension funds?